midnamic912/create-your-own-folder-system/README.md

-# Silvergate Assessment

-A React application built with Vite.
+# Create Your Own Folder System

+A Folder system to play around.

+Built with React, Vite and love.

 ## Prerequisites